Backpacking Is Life · Updated June 2026

 Lock these in before you fly and the rest of the Tokyo admin gets significantly easier:

-- Book your accommodation — Tokyo books up quickly around Golden Week (late April/early May) and cherry blossom season (late March/early April)
+2. Book your accommodation — Tokyo books up fast around Golden Week (late April/early May) and cherry blossom season (late March/early April).
+Compare hostels or hotels

-- Sort your eSIM — install it before boarding, activate on landing
+3. Sort your eSIM — install Saily before boarding, activate on landing (compare options in our best Japan eSIM guide)

-- Decide on a JR Pass — if you are adding Kyoto, Osaka, or Hiroshima, check the JR Pass guide before you book
+6. Decide on a JR Pass — if you’re adding Kyoto, Osaka, or Hiroshima, check the JR Pass guide before booking.
+If it’s worth it for your route, you can book it through Klook

 Frequently asked questions